dcl920108/MAX1978-/README.md

 **TEC_ControlApp**

 **Description**
-A KivyMD-based GUI application for controlling a TEC (Thermo-Electric Cooler) via the MAX1978 controller and monitoring temperature with an AD7928-based sensor.
+A KivyMD-based GUI application for controlling a TEC (Thermo-Electric Cooler) via the MAX1978 controller and monitoring temperature through an NTC thermistor connected to the AD7928 ADC.
 Features include:

 * Set target temperature using a slider.
 * Emergency stop for the TEC controller (MAX1978).